dyne/reflow-docs/docs/api_tour.md

 ## API Tour

-Below a series of sampe queries and mutations that will be needed to perform the most common tasks available within the network.
+Below is a series of sample queries and mutations that will be needed to perform the most common tasks available.

-API are designed and implemented following the use cases and requirements collected in the deliverable 2.1.
+The API is designed and implemented following the use cases and requirements collected in the deliverable 2.1.

+You can also refer to the [full auto-generated API documentation](/api/index).

 # Social features